wsustcid/Behavioral-Cloning/carnd_behavioral_cloning.md

 >
 > In the end I gathered over 3500 images from each track for a total data set size of 7650 images.

+tips:

+- use left and right images and their corresponding steering angle is the original steering angle adding (left) or subtracting (right) a correction angle
+- collecting more data at the easily failed place such as the turn track.
+- Collecting the revise driving data

 ## 3.2 Preprocessing Images